Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Responsibilities and tasks

 Having clear responsibilities defined in the event of an emergency can help achieve an effective response and allow you to consider any training needs as part of your preparation.
-Detailing the activities that will need to take place as soon as the incident strikes and throughout recovery even at a high level will help to take control of a situation quickly.
+Detailing the activities that will need to take place as soon as the incident occurs and throughout recovery, even at a high level, will help take control of the situation quickly.

 • Emergency plan